plnk_

 Bootstrap

-Run plnk init.
-Prompts walk you through server URL, API token, and optional HTTP tuning.
-Both binaries share the same config.
+Run plnk init for the CLI — prompts walk you through server URL, API token, and optional HTTP tuning. plnk-tui has its own first-run prompt; just launch it.

 3